RudiHansen/monitor/readme.txt

 General:

 Computer Status:
-    Refractor method printCompStats - formatListToOutput
-        This method must be moved to a library, so it should be able to handle any list with output records, and format them correctly for output.

-        Function parameters
-            List of lines to work on                                        (inputList) Array with column headers                                       (columnHeaders[])
-            Array with column width, 0 = Needs to be calculated             (columnWidth[]) Function does this
-            Calculate column width                                          (columnWidth[x])
-            Calculate output lines                                          (outputLineNums)
-            Set Header for output                                           (outputList[0])
-            Get last (outputLineNums) lines from inputList                  (inputList) Fix lenghts of fields in inputList, wordwrap field x            (inputList) Get last (outputLineNums) lines from inputList                  (inputList) Remove top lines from inputList that has no data in column x Function returns
-            outputList

     Change source of data from csv files to SQL.
         Find out what SQL database to use for data.
         Test Create database